mviereck/x11docker/README.md

  - Useful to avoid security issues concerning X forwarding.
 Secure sandboxing of GUI applications.
  - Can either open a new X display, or can use xpra and Xephyr to show dockered GUI applications on your host X display.
  - Doesn't have any dependencies inside of docker images - can run any GUI applications in docker.
- - Authentication via MIT-MAGIC-COOKIES.
-Separate Xauthority file, it is _not_  ~/.Xauthority from host.
  - Sound with pulseaudio is possible
  - Hardware accelerated OpenGL rendering is possible

 #GUI for x11docker
 There is a comfortable GUI for x11docker.
-To run x11docker-gui, you need to install 'kaptain'.
+To run x11docker-gui, you need to install package 'kaptain'.
-(debian link to kaptain: https://packages.debian.org/search?keywords=kaptain).

 ![x11docker-gui screenshot](/../screenshots/x11docker-gui.png?raw=true "Optional Title")